flori/tins/README.md

 ## Changes

+* 2015-03-03 Release 1.3.5
+  - Don't automatically include #to method into Object, this can lead to some confusion.
 * 2015-02-04 Release 1.3.4
   - Add some default alphabets to Tins::Token, e. g.
 Base64
   - Add changes to Readme